 Crossroads Counseling is pleased to offer video and phone based therapy sessions.
 Online therapy can be very helpful for many issues.
 For instance, a 2014 study in the Journal of Affective Disorders reported that online therapy was just as effective as in person therapy for depression.

-The benefits of Crossroad’s video and teletherapy program include:
+The benefits of Crossroad’s online and video therapy counseling services include:

 Sessions from the privacy of your own home, office, or location of your choosing.